hafslundnett/hdd-style/styleguide/lib/table.md

 category: Components
 ---

-Create a basic html table in the Hdd style.
 A table can consist out of data, buttons and icons.
-Take a look below at the example on how to use icons and buttons in a table.

-All color sub classes can be used on the form rows.
-These colors get added as a small bar at the beginning of the row.
+A table row can also have a small color bar at the beginning of the row, all color subclasses can be used.

+## Table with color bars
+`hdd-table`

 ```stripedtable.html
 <table class="hdd-table is-striped has-shadow">